Chapter 5 : In Conversation with Madmen

 One would be hard-pressed to find a Black, any Black at all, even the disgraced ones, who was not sensitive about his or her appearance.
-This first meeting with Mr. E. Cadogan – E., E. What could it stand for? – was crucial to my future.
+This first meeting with Mr. E. Cadogan – E. What could it stand for? – was crucial to my future.
 If I couldn’t get a position with him, I wouldn’t be able to eat for the next week unless someone took pity on me again.
 Just like– I shoved Moody from my consciousness and drove another pin into my hair.
 A tight bun, prim and proper.
-Business-like, but still feminine clothing.
-A pair of spectacles for effect.
-Better to be bookish than sensual.
+Business-like, but still feminine clothing, all British-made (purchased at ridiculous cost from the lost articles basket behind the Winter Palace).
+There were a few inkstains on my hands, but it was better to appear bookish than... anything else.
 Yes, this was perfect.
 How could he not hire me straight off?
 I definitely looked the part.

 Five minutes early.
 It was not a good thing to be early for a job interview.
 Showed too much eagerness, and no one wanted a too-eager tour guide.
 They would tire you out before lunchtime, running you through the sites before you even had a chance to figure out how to pronounce the name of the place.
 You’d be whipped through Egypt before you’d stepped off the boat at Alexandria.

 He was an early type too, it seemed.
 Pleasant voice, too.
 I set him in the key of G major.